-- 2.1.
-Graduates of the Faculty of Business & Economics must have gained the following practical and professional skills: - 2.1.1.
+2.1.
+Graduates of the Faculty of Business Administration & Economics must have gained the following practical and professional skills:

+- 2.1.1.
 Effective recruitment, development and maintenance of physical, human, and other resources. - 2.1.2.
 Conducting market studies and analysis. - 2.1.3.
 Searching for various sources of information and verifying their authenticity. - 2.1.4.
 Data collection, statistics, analysis, interpretation and what it reflects from economic and social indicators. - 2.1.5.
 Design and operation of administrative, accounting and insurance systems all in the field of specialization. - 2.1.6.
 The use of scientific methods in solving practical problems. - 2.1.7.
-Principles of supervision and performance evaluation. - 2.1.8.
+Principles of supervision and performance evaluation.

+- 2.1.8.
 Preparation, presentation, and interpretation of reports in the field of specialization in a scientific way. - 2.1.9.
 Use of computer applications and information technology in the field of specialization. - 2.1.10.
-Use and employ the results of research and studies in developing work and improving performance levels. - 2.1.11.
-Develop sustainability plans and reports for use by different organizations - 2.1.12.
-Develop plans for enhancing an organization's sustainability and relationship with the surrounding community and society - Analyze the cost of externalities, such as pollution and waste, in the context of their costs towards both the organization and society. - 2.2.
-Graduates of the Business Administration Program must have gained the following practical and professional skills: - 2.2.1.
-Prepare strategic plans and formulates business policies.
+Use and employ the results of research and studies in developing work and improving performance levels.

+2.2.
+Graduates of the Business Administration Program must have gained the following practical and professional skills:

-- 2.2.2.
+- 2.2.1.
+Prepare strategic plans and formulates business policies. - 2.2.2.
 Preparation and design of various systems and manuals. - 2.2.3.
 Design and development of organizational structures. - 2.2.4.
 Design and management of MIS systems. - 2.2.5.
 Preparation of feasibility studies and evaluation of projects. - 2.2.6.
 Preparing marketing and sales plans. - 2.2.7.
 Financial analysis and evaluation of investment projects. - 2.2.8.
 Market studies & analyses. - 2.2.9.
 Prepare plans and programs for the use, development and maintenance of physical, human and other resources. - 2.2.10.
 Practical application of modern scientific systems and methods in the field of business management.